dortania/OpenCore-Install-Guide/extras/tahoe.md

 ### WhateverGreen

 WhateverGreen has AMD connector patching issues on macOS 26.
 If you have a kernel panic related to WhateverGreen or AMD GPU kexts, this is likely your problem.
-There are two workarounds to this:

-1. Use this [custom build of WhateverGreen](https://github.com/Carnations-Botanica/WhateverGreen/actions/runs/17772496735) which prevents the connectors from being patched.
-This may not work for your machine.
-2. Remove WhateverGreen.kext entirely.
+As there is no workaround available yet, your only option is to remove WhateverGreen.kext entirely.
 If you require `agdpmod=pikera` to boot, manually apply this [patch](https://pikeralpha.wordpress.com/2015/11/23/patching-applegraphicsdevicepolicy-kext/) to your configuration.
 Note that kext patches like this need to go under `Kernel -> Patch` in your config.plist.